UNBOUND-CONTROL(8) Unbound UNBOUND-CONTROL(8)

 There are several commands that the server understands.

 start Start the server.
 Simply execs unbound(8).
-The Unbound exe-
+The unbound exe-

 cutable is searched for in the PATH set in the environment.
 It